A Scaffolded GenAI Lab in Early Undergraduate CS: A Mixed-Methods, Multi-Course Evaluation: Results

 \subsubsection{RQ2: Are Students Open to Using GenAI in Their Learning?
 If So, In What Scenarios?}

+To explore this question, we examined how students described their willingness to use GenAI and the types of academic situations where they found it helpful or avoided it.
+Their responses revealed a general openness to the use of tools, thoughtful boundaries, and internal tensions.

-\paragraph{AI as a Support Tool for Learning} While some students raised concerns about over-reliance on GenAI, many others described it as a valuable resource to scaffold understanding and clarify unfamiliar concepts rather than using it as a replacement tool.
-When used as a support tool rather than a solution, GenAI was well-received by many students who saw it as an opportunity to support their thinking:
+\paragraph{AI as a Support Tool for Learning} Many students described using GenAI as a way to scaffold understanding, clarify unfamiliar concepts, or explore new ideas.
+Rather than treating it as a shortcut, several participants emphasized that they used GenAI as a starting point, which is something closer to a study partner or TA rather than a solution generator: